NordicPlayground/nrf51-micro-esb/README.md

 The library can be used with or without a SoftDevice.

-KNOWN LIMITATIONS:
-- The PRX can not send ACK payloads, but the PTX can receive them (when using an nRF24L based PRX)

 Requirements
 ------------
-- nRF51 SDK version 5.1.0
+- nRF51 SDK version 7.2.0
 - nRF51822 Development kit

 The project may need modifications to work with later versions or other boards.

-To compile it, clone the repository in the nrf51822/Board/nrf6310/ folder.
+To compile it, clone the repository in the /examples/proprietary_rf/ folder.

 About this project
 ------------------